 A couple Twitters have been set-up to track spammers and Twitter spam. @OddFollow is an aptly named Twitter that watches for people following lots of people and for Twitter users following just women. @Stopthespam has been doing an excellent job tracking the Twitter spam problem.

-A new service called Twitter Twerp Scan (@TwerpScan) (via Download Squad) will scan the list of people you follow to look for users that have a following-to-followers ratio that is equal to or greater than 1.5 to 1.
+A new service called Twitter Twerp Scan (website no longer available) will scan the list of people you follow to look for users that have a following-to-followers ratio that is equal to or greater than 1.5 to 1.
 You can then unfollow these "people" if you think they are spammers.

-A recently launched website called the The Twitter Blacklist has made a list of "known spammers and other morons on Twitter."
+A recently launched website called the The Twitter Blacklist (website no longer available) has made a list of "known spammers and other morons on Twitter."
 The site uses a scale tweeted by Twitter user @evan.

-Note: The Twitterblacklist tweeted that they aren't using titles like "Worthless Attention Whores" to indentify possible spammers any longer.
+Note: The Twitterblacklist tweeted that they aren't using titles like "Worthless Attention Whores" to identify possible spammers any longer.

 Posted on April 28, 2008